MeetTheSDE/Data-Mining/README.md

 X_train, X_test, y_train, y_test = train_test_split(review_data['comment'], review_data['rating'], test_size=0.3) # 70% training and 30% test
 ```

->TF-IDF stands for term frequency-inverse document frequency.TF-IDF is a weight often used in information retrieval and text mining.Tf-idf can be successfully used for stop-words filtering in various subject fields including text summarization and classification.<br>
+>TF-IDF stands for term frequency-inverse document frequency.TF-IDF is a weight often used in information retrieval and text mining.Tf-idf can be successfully used for stop-words filtering and text lowering in various subject fields including text summarization and classification.<br>

-CountVectorizer:<br>
+TfidfVectorizer:<br>
 Transforms text into a sparse matrix of n-gram counts.<br>
+TfidfVectorizer and CountVectorizer both are same thing.<br>
 TfidfTransformer:<br>
-Performs the TF-IDF transformation from a provided matrix of counts.
+Performs the TF-IDF transformation from a provided matrix of counts.<br>

+Even if you use only vectorizer and then do model fitting, it works.
+I am just using for better accuracy and effectiveness of vectors on model.

 ```python